Dec 5, 2022

 - Content management

 For example, managers can benchmark a sales rep’s performance in a key area, like closing.
-After a large training session and additional 1:1 coaching designed to improve closing skills, the manager tracks close rate and other closing-related KPIs to see how the rep’s performance changes.
-Based on those measurable results, the manager can adjust the continuous training program accordingly.
+After training sessions and 1:1 sales coaching designed to improve closing skills, the manager tracks the close rate and other closing-related KPIs to see how the rep’s performance changes.
+Based on those measurable results, the manager can adjust the training program accordingly.

 - Ensure better communication by keeping reps constantly updated and thoroughly engaged, leading to higher productivity and fewer turnover costs